esa-cdab/cdab-service/tools/qoe_calculator/README.md

 mysql -u root -p < create_cdab_db_stats.sql
 ```

-Then execute the parsing
+Then execute the parsing, if necessary specify the name of the test site where the tests were performed, otherwise this information will be extracted
+from the json itself

 ```
-python3 import_cdab_data.py -i folder/with/results/ -c pathTo/config.json
+python3 import_cdab_data.py -i folder/with/results/ -c pathTo/config.json -t testSiteName

 ```

-Now that the database is filled with all the metrics needed you can extract them with the appropriate script
+Now that the database is filled with all the metrics needed you can extract them with the appropriate script.
+This time the test site name must be specified to make sure that the correct metrics are fetched from the database.

 ```
-python3 exctract_q.py -c pathTo/config.json
+python3 exctract_q.py -c pathTo/config.json t testSiteName
 ```

 And finally you can produce the QoE